EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

 The measured uncertainty of the LF is given by:

 For small numbers of objects ($N<5$), the above formula overestimates the Poisson error (leading to instances of e.g. $1\pm1$).
-In this regime, we directly calculate the Poisson confidence interval using the $\chi^2$ critical value.
+In this regime, we directly calculate the Poisson confidence interval using an improved, but still conservative, estimator based on the $\chi^2$ distribution $I = [0.5\chi^2_{2N,a/2}, 0.5\chi^2_{2(N+1),1-a/2}]$ \citep{Ulm1990}.

 We measure the UV LF in four primary redshift bins: $7.5<z<8.5$, $8.5<z<9.5$, $9.5<z<11.5$ and $11.5<z<13.5$.
-Taking into account the completeness criteria of each field, these four redshift bins have a total of 33, 22, 16 and 3 galaxies respectively.
+Taking into account the completeness criteria of each field, these four redshift bins have a total of 166, 59, 27 and 9 galaxies respectively.
 We note that our full sample of galaxies selected is larger than that used to measure the UV LF.
 This is due to the nature of the shape of the UV LF, where there is a greater number density of fainter sources occupying the $<50$ per cent completeness regime.
 The final results are presented in Table \ref{Tab:Points}.